Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 15% discount (valid through April 2nd).

 If you love museums, be sure to check out the Magazzino Italian Art gallery and the Putnam History Museum, which preserves the history of the West Point Foundry ironworking shop.
 The outdoor portion of the museum preserves an old Civil War-era artillery site.

 Moreover, Cold Spring is one of the best New York City daytrips to take if you want some fresh air and outdoor recreation.
 Stonecrop Gardens is a 12-acre public alpine garden that’s perfect for visiting if you’re short on time.
 However, if you can, I recommend exploring the biking or hiking trails in the area.
 The Breakneck Ridge Loop is a challenging hike with a steep incline, while the Fjord Trail is a shorter out-and-back route that goes through Hudson Highlands State Park from Cold Spring to Beacon.
+Both are great options if you’re looking for hikes near NYC.

 This city is also one of the best summer getaways from NYC, so if you visit during the warmer months, you must go boating, paddleboarding, or kayaking on the Hudson River.